Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: The LTB model in General Relativity

 and also $G_{\,3}^{3}=G_{\,2}^{2}$.

 It should be noted that the two metric functions $\alpha$ and $\beta$ can be related in GR, by exploiting the 0-1 component \eqref{subeq:LTB-01-GR} of the Einstein field equations, in order to rewrite the LTB line element \eqref{eq:LTBmetric} in a simpler form \citep{Peebles:1994xt}.
-Indeed, Eq.~\eqref{subeq:LTB-01-GR} rewrite as
+Indeed, Eq.~\eqref{subeq:LTB-01-GR} admits the solution